marcbourlon/TipTap/README.md

 Essentially, its goal is to:
 * provide a unified, input-device agnostic events capturing system: dealing with Mouse, Touch, Augmented Gestures (see [Jérôme Etienne's work](https://github.com/jeromeetienne/augmentedgesture.js)), Leap Motion, etc.
-* compensate for human lack of accuracy, leading to almost-simultaneous actions of fingers, instead of simultaneous.
+* compensate for human lack of accuracy, leading to almost-simultaneous actions of pointers, instead of simultaneous.
 Think of double bi-tap for example, chances are that you will not tap both fingers twice exactly simultaneously.
 Even if you do, you will not always.
 And now, try with tri-tap, or worse, double tri-swipe!
 This inaccuracy was one of the main reason to create this lib, and by far the biggest technical issue to solve.
 To do this, when a pointer event